cesarecontini/expresso/README.md

 -   **npm run seed** - runs the `docker exec -it my-app_web_1 ./node_modules/.bin/sequelize db:seed:all` from host OS into container and performs SEQUELIZE database seed operation
 -   **npm run go-into-container** - runs the `docker exec -it my-app_web_1 /bin/ash` to log into the docker container via shell

+## NUNJUCKS TEMPLATES

+When **expresso-machine** generates an application it also creates a couple of nunjucks templates in the ./views folder as well as a base template using bootstrap.

 ## TO DO

 ```
-* Adding a facility to the **expresso-machine** to also add templates (i.e. nunjucks or other template engines) and an extra CLI to add extra routes & templates.
+* Adding an extra CLI to dynamically add extra routes & templates.
 ```